savebe/savebe.github.io/_projects/pipeguard-robotics_more-info.md

 ## Prototype testing

 The prototype was tested in a controlled pipe system to evaluate its mobility and inspection capabilities.

-PipeGuard successfully travelled through a **90° bend** and was able to climb vertically inside a pipe.
-The live camera feed also allowed visible defects to be identified during operation.

-The tests highlighted several areas for further development, particularly more robust autonomous navigation and improved mechanical reliability for demanding pipe geometries.
+PipeGuard successfully travelled through a **90° bend**, was able to climb vertically inside a pipe and provided a live camera feed that allowed visible defects to be identified during operation.
+The tests also highlighted areas for further development, particularly more robust autonomous navigation and improved mechanical reliability for demanding pipe geometries.

 ## Outcome

-PipeGuard demonstrated the core concept of a **mobile robotic pipe inspection system**.

-The project brought together mechanical design, embedded systems, computer vision, networking and sensor technology in a single working prototype.

-Future development could extend the platform with improved autonomous navigation, automatic defect recognition and additional inspection sensors.
+PipeGuard demonstrated the concept of a **mobile robotic pipe inspection system** that combines mechanical design, embedded systems, computer vision, networking and sensor technology in a single working prototype.
+Future development could extend the platform with more robust autonomous navigation, automatic defect recognition and additional inspection sensors.